clue/clue.engineering/www/_posts/2020-07-11 announcing-reactphp-http.md

 Exactly eight years ago, 11th July 2012, the very first `v0.1.0` release of ReactPHP was tagged.
-Today, the time has come again - **It's ReactPHP's birthday. 🎉** This will be celebrated with a big birthday party and a new component release of **HTTP `v1.0.0`** to ensure you will also get a big piece of the birthday cake to taste. 🍰
+Today, the time has come again - **It's ReactPHP's birthday. 🎉** This will be celebrated with a big birthday party and a new [react/http `v1.0.0`](https://reactphp.org/http/) component release to ensure you will also get a big piece of the birthday cake to taste. 🍰

 ![ReactPHP – 8 years](../src/2020-reactphp-birthday.png)